AndrewC160/nextflow_CutNRun/README.md

 `PATH=$(readlink -e ngsutilsj):$PATH`

-This pipeline is also is missing R packages `clugPac`, `ascFunctions`, and `ascCutNRun`.
+This pipeline is also missing R packages `clugPac`, `ascFunctions`, and `ascCutNRun`.
 These will be updated later, but for now essential functions are included in the R/R_functions directory.

 ## Configuration